A dynamical algorithm to compute hyperbolic Julia sets in polynomial time: More Proof Details

-On the other hand, we have $\cB'_k \subset \cR(\alpha_k)$, where $\alpha_k \downarrow 0$ as $k\to\infty$ and is computable.
+Now we turn to finding the large enough $t$.
+We have $\cB'_k \subset \cR(\alpha_k)$, where $\alpha_k \downarrow 0$ as $k\to\infty$ and is computable.
 We use shadowing to find how close a real orbit is to our pseudo-orbits.
 Since $p^\nu$ is hyperbolic (because $p$ is), it has the shadowing property on each chain component.
 We apply Equation (4.29) in \cite{Urbanski_book} to our setting.
 This provides a minimum (denoted by $\xi$ in \cite{Urbanski_book}) which in our setting is $2r'$ because the largest ball that fits inside of an image of a ball of radius $2r'$ has a radius bounded by $\onorm{Dp^\nu} 2r' > 2r'$ since $\onorm{Dp^\nu} > 1$.
 By Proposition 4.3.4 in \cite{Urbanski_book}, we deduce that since $\beta < 2r'$ (by choice of $\beta$ above), we can compute a $t'$ sufficiently large that \\ \centerline{ $\alpha_{n+t'} < \min (2r', \lambda'\beta/4)).$} \\Then if $t \geq t'$, there is a (unique) true orbit in $J$ that $\beta$-shadows any $\alpha_{n+t}$-pseudo-orbit.
 (For the reader who is carefully comparing this to \cite{BoydWolf-Skew1}, the $\alpha$ definition in the Type $J_2$-algorithm there included a $\lambda' \beta/2$ (though there $\beta$ was also $=2^N$).
 Here we have a $4$ in the denominator because we are only guaranteed expansion on our set of consideration by $\lambda'/2$, not $\lambda'$.)

 Note this inequality also guarantees that $t'$ is so large that $\ep_{n+t} < \alpha_{n+t} \leq 2r'$, for any $t \geq t'$.
 We see below why this inequality is desired.

 If $t' > 0$, then we must refine $\cB'_n$ to yield a smaller boxes $\cB'_{n+t'}$, as described a bit above, and we'll consider $\cN(\cB'_{n+t'}, \beta)$.
 Again, box overlap is no problem.